HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-11-22-The-processing-method-for-ill-conditioned-SCM-in-MATLAB-fitgmdist-mahal-and-mvnrnd-functions-in-case-of-extremely-small-sample.md

 title: The processing methods for ill-conditioned SCM in MATLAB `fitgimdist`, `mahal` and `mvnrnd` functions in case of extremely small sample
 date: 2022-11-22 19:27:21 +0800
 categories:
- - Programming
+ - MATLAB
  - Mathematics
 tags:
- - MATLAB
- - MATLAB Errors and Warnings
+ - MATLAB Warnings and Errors
  - Matrix
  - Numerical analysis
 ---